How I Successfully Date My Husband

 Dating before kids was a walk in the park.

-For us, it takes away the distractions and busyness of everyday life- something I think all couples need.
+For us, being together outside takes away the distractions and busyness of everyday life- something I think all couples need.

 It is so critical for the survival of any relationship to take away the distractions and learn how to be in each other’s presence.